Manville, New Jersey: Hurricane Floyd flood of 1999

 Manville was severely hit by a flood in the wake of Hurricane Floyd in September 1999, which dropped 10 to 12 in of rain in the areas surrounding the borough.
 The floods devastated the Lost Valley section, some of the South side area along Main Street and a large portion of the North side.
 Water levels reached between 12 ft and 17 ft in parts of the borough on September 17, 1999.
 The only way residents could get help was by boat or helicopter.
 There was also a large amount of fuel oil floating on the flood water which further damaged homes, many of which came off their foundations.

 A portion of the north side received water coming from the Raritan at Dukes Parkway.
-Much of the north side had no flooding.
+Much of the north side had no flooding, though the significant flooding of the northside was concentrated from Dukes Parkway to Louis Street and Main Street to 3rd Avenue.
 The water reached the freight tracks at Main Street, and spilled over, flooding some on the South Street side, but leaving tons of water dammed in on the North Street side, where people had to be rescued from rooftops, or second floor windows and landings, by boat.

 The problem was doubled in the Lost Valley section, as flood waters backed up where the Raritan and Millstone rivers meet near the dam.
 All trapped and injured people had to be taken out by helicopter, as there was no way to get in or out of the Lost Valley section.
 The September 1999 flood disaster was the worst ever to hit Manville, although it had been flooded in 1971 during Tropical Storm Doria, when many of the Lost Valley houses were destroyed and their foundations lost, and previously before that in the 1950s.
 Because of the railroad tracks being so much higher than the Lost Valley land, Manville's Lost Valley will always be a number one target for flooding.
 Through research of Manville's history, Lost Valley was to remain open land due to the high risk of flood.